lorint/duty_free/README.md

 | unreleased     | master     |        | >= 2.3.5 | >= 3.0, < 6.1 |
 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 3.0, < 6.1 |

-Note that if you are running Rails older than v4.2 on Ruby v2.4 or newer then normally this fails because Fixnum and Bignum were merged to become Integer with newer versions of Ruby.
-This gem provides a patch for this scenario so everything will work.
+Duty Free has a compatibility layer in order to make testing the broad range of supported versions of ActiveRecord a bit easier.
+When running Rails older than v4.2 on Ruby v2.4 or newer then normally everything fails because Fixnum and Bignum were merged to become Integer with newer versions of Ruby.
+This gem provides a patch for this scenario, as well as patches for places Ruby 2.7 would normally error out due to circular references in method definitions in TimeZone and HasManyAssociation.

-As well if you are running Rails older than v4.0 then a patch to ActiveRecord will be applied to add #find_by and an updated version of #pluck so it can be compatible with this gem.
+If you are running Rails older than v4.0 then a patch to ActiveRecord will be applied to add #find_by and an updated version of #pluck so it can be compatible with this gem.
 This should generally not negatively impact older applications, and allows them as well to use these newer methods.